What is Standard Deviation of Residuals and How to Calculate and Interpret it?

 When deal ing with datasets that contain outliers or influential points, robust regression techniques can be invaluable.

-These methods, which I’ve applied in various industrial settings, aim to produce reliable estimates even in the presence of extreme observations.
+These methods, which I’ve applied in various industrial settings, aim to produce reliable estimates even in the presence of extreme observations, often requiring the advanced statistical toolkit associated with Six Sigma Black Belt certification.

 Nonlinear Regression and Residual Standard Error